Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Committee Members.
 The criteria for performance evaluation of the Board included aspects such as Board

-etc. The criteria for performance evaluation of the Committees included aspects such as structure and
+The criteria for performance evaluation of the Committees included aspects such as structure and composition of

-composition of Committees, effectiveness of Committee meetings etc. The above criteria for evaluation was
+Committees, effectiveness of Committee meetings etc. The above criteria for evaluation was based on the

 In a separate meeting, the Independent Directors evaluated the performance of Non-Independent Directors and